Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Compositions of Lagrangian correspondences

-In this subsection, we prove Proposition \ref{pro86} and complete the proof of Theoprems \ref{comp}, \ref{comp2}.
-The proof of Proposition \ref{pro86} is based on a moduli space of pseudo-holomorphic maps from a cylinder, which we describe below.
+In this subsection, we prove Proposition~\ref{pro86} and complete the proof of Theorems~\ref{comp} and~\ref{comp2}.
+The proof of Proposition~\ref{pro86} is based on a moduli space of pseudo-holomorphic maps from a cylinder, which we describe below.